derf/dfatool/README.md

-# NFP Model Generation for Peripherals and Software Product Lines
+# Performance Model Generation for Peripherals and Software Product Lines

 **dfatool** is a set of utilities for automated measurement of non-functional properties of software product lines and embedded peripherals, and automatic generation of performance models based upon those.